thebruce13/twenty-twenty-hugo/exampleSite/content/blog/my-bullet-journal-and-me.md

 +++
 For as long as I can remember I have been forgetting things.
 Usually by the time I’ve finished hearing something from someone it has exited my mind because something else has taken my attention.
 You may think I have ADHD, my therapist would disagree.
 My problem is that there is always a task running in the background, something else to attend to, something else to think about.

 There is this chatter of things that I could be doing at any time of the day.
 What I’ve found to help me quiet the background noise and help me focus is keeping a small notebook on me at all times.
-When I write down things, I don’t have to rely on my brain to remind me of all the tasks I have going on in the background.
+When I write down things, I don’t have to rely on my brain to remind me of all the tasks I have going on.

-I have had carried a [Field Notes](https://fieldnotesbrand.com/) like notebook from [Moleskin](https://us.moleskine.com/en/cahier-journal-black/p0411) probably since 2014.
-It is a small notebook just that fits just about perfectly in my back pocket.
+I have carried a [Field Notes](https://fieldnotesbrand.com/) like notebook from [Moleskin](https://us.moleskine.com/en/cahier-journal-black/p0411) probably since 2014.
+It is a small notebook that  fits about perfectly in my back pocket.
 Moleskin calls it a cahier, not ca**S**hier (I learned that while writing this article).

 Its compact size and the fact that guys have real pockets (women’s pants are rediculous) lets me keep a notepad and a pen on me wherever I go.
 Having this notepad I find has a lot of benefits